 But finding qualified individuals to fill these roles isn’t easy.
 These professionals are responsible for helping organizations make sense of their technical data in order for executives to make better business decisions, and that requires a unique skill set, which combines technical savvy with business knowledge.

-With more than 2.3 million job openings today, experts predict that by 2020, that number will swell to more than 2.7 million—and some of these jobs are taking twice as long to fill than the national average, given the specialized nature of the work.
-This industry need, coupled with the shortage on talent, means data analysts are well compensated.
-According to Robert Half Technology’s (RHT) 2017 Salary Guide, these professionals earn between $77,500 and $118,750 depending on their experience, education, and skill set.
+With more than 2.3 million job openings in 2017, experts predict that by 2020, that number will swell to more than 2.7 million—and some of these jobs are taking twice as long to fill than the national average, given the specialized nature of the work.
+This industry need, coupled with the shortage of talent, means data analysts are well compensated.
+According to Robert Half Technology’s (RHT) 2019 Salary Guide, these professionals earn between $81,750 and $138,000 depending on their experience, education, and skill set.
 For more advanced roles, salaries become much higher.